The owner of Tiffany and Dior gets a boost from China's reopening - KESQ

 The stock of Europe’s most valuable company rose 4.6% Thursday to hit €875 ($965) apiece, boosting the fortune of its owner Bernard Arnault, already the world’s richest man.

+LVMH was targeted by opponents of French President Emmanuel Macron’s pension reforms on Thursday.
+Protesters taking part in a nationwide strike against an increase in the retirement age forced their way into the company’s headquarters in Paris.

+“If Macron wants to find money to finance the pension system, he should come here to find it,” Fabien Villedieu, a union leader, told CNN affiliate BFMTV outside the building.

-LVMH, which owns brands such as Tiffany & Co. and Dior, reported late on Wednesday sales of €21 billion ($17 billion) in the first three months of the year, up 17% from the same period in 2022.
+The owner of brands such as Tiffany & Co. and Dior reported late on Wednesday sales of €21 billion ($17 billion) in the first three months of the year, up 17% from the same period in 2022.

-Sales were lifted by the relaxation of coronavirus restrictions in Asia, the company said in a statement.
+Sales were lifted by the relaxation of coronavirus restrictions in Asia, LVMH said in a statement.
 China ended its strict zero-Covid policy in December.

 “We registered some pretty nice pick-up in China, which bodes well for the rest of the year,” Jean-Jacques Guinoy, LVMH’s chief financial officer, said Wednesday.